EVOL (Sonic Youth album)

 EVOL is the third studio album by the American alternative rock band Sonic Youth.
-Released in May 1986, EVOL was Sonic Youth’s first album on SST Records, and also the first album to feature then-new drummer Steve Shelley who had just replaced Bob Bert.
+Released in May 1986, EVOL was Sonic Youth’s first album on SST Records, and also their first to feature drummer Steve Shelley, who would remain a member of the band until their dissolution in 2011.

-In retrospective reviews, critics cite EVOL as marking Sonic Youth’s transition from their no wave roots toward a greater pop sensibility, while bassist Kim Gordon has referred to it as the band’s “goth record.”
-Pitchfork has praised the album, saying that EVOL "[was] where the seeds of greatness were sown", and placed the album 31st on their Top 100 Albums of the 1980s list, alongside Sonic Youth's next two albums, Sister and Daydream Nation, which ranked 14th and first, respectively.
+By this point, the band had developed a cult following in the underground American music scene, but their style had begun to evolve from their earliest recordings.
+In retrospective reviews, critics cite EVOL as marking Sonic Youth’s transition from their no wave roots toward a more pop-influenced sensibility, with Shelley's drumming style a key aspect of this change.
+Bassist Kim Gordon has referred to it as the band’s “Faux-goth record.”

+The album has been widely acclaimed since its release.
+Pitchfork has praised the album, saying that EVOL "[was] where the seeds of greatness were sown", and placed the album 31st on their "Top 100 Albums of the 1980s" list, alongside Sonic Youth's next two albums, Sister and Daydream Nation, which ranked 14th and first, respectively.

-Background and recording
+Background

-In June 1985, during the Bad Moon Rising tour, Bert left the band and was replaced by Shelley.
+Going into EVOL, the band was coming off of a string of underground hits, becoming a popular underground live act as well as earning critical acclaim.
+In June 1985, during the Bad Moon Rising tour, drummer Bob Bert left the band and was replaced by Shelley.
 The new lineup quickly began working on new material for their third album.

 The band signed to SST as, by 1986, label founder Greg Ginn was anxious for the label to move away from its American hardcore roots.
 Sonic Youth took a break from the tour and finished the writing for EVOL.
 In March 1986, the band recorded the album at BC Studio with Martin Bisi.
 EVOL was the second time that the band had worked with New York singer and performance artist Lydia Lunch.
-Lunch had shared vocals on Bad Moon Rising's "Death Valley '69", and on this record, she co-wrote the song "Marilyn Moore".
+Lunch had shared vocals on Bad Moon Risings "Death Valley '69", and on this record, she co-wrote the song "Marilyn Moore".